College of Arts and Sciences

 Oberlin’s engaged liberal arts education extends outside the classroom and into the world.
 Through research, study away, winter term intensives, internships, and fellowships, students deepen their learning, applying the dynamism of intellectual inquiry to real world experiences.
 From learning sustainable agriculture at local farms to interning in start-ups, museums, and nonprofits, our students combine idealism with pragmatism in pursuing opportunities that cultivate their talents and empower them to do good in the world.

 The passion for knowledge drives an Oberlin education.
-We offer an expansive and rigorous educational program with 47 academic majors and more than a dozen interdisciplinary minors and integrative concentrations.
+We offer an expansive and rigorous educational program with more than 40 academic majors and more than a dozen interdisciplinary minors and integrative concentrations.
 Explore your interests and discover new ones as you choose from over 1,000 lectures, seminars and workshops offered each year, while working directly with accomplished and accessible faculty.

 A Collaborative Education